Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

 - Develop reports on data availability/gaps, including basic maps and geologic information on a country/regional basis.

 - Communicate the information gathered to governments, investors (including the global financing community), academia, and potential CCUS project developers.

 SEACA is an initiative working with governments, multilateral organizations, and the private sector to help accelerate investment in CCUS in Southeast Asia as an essential component of the region’s broader efforts to mitigate climate change.
 SEACA is structured under three pillars that broadly represent the most significant challenges to investment in CCUS in Southeast Asia:

 - Comprehensive CCUS regulation

 SEACA will compress the timeline for establishing supportive CCUS policies, creating appropriate regulations, and developing subsurface data.
 The result will be safely sequestering more CO2 in multiple countries in Southeast Asia years earlier than would otherwise occur.

 In many countries where geography and emissions provide the opportunity for CCUS there is a high need and significant demand for professional education on CCUS.
 There is a gap between the amount of CCUS need/opportunity, and the expertise available to deploy it, resulting in significant demand for professional education on CCUS.
 While governments and businesses are often willing and able to pay for receiving such professional training, there is no sufficient commercial incentive for a knowledgeable, credible institution to invest in the development of an educational curriculum.
 The purpose of the program for CCUS Professional Education is to build CCUS technical expertise in these geographies that are critical to the global transition to a low-carbon economy.
 A comprehensive education program is under development covering:

 - Technical aspects of capture

 - Policy/legal/regulatory considerations

-- CCS economics, financing, and project development
+- CCUS economics, financing, and project development

 Providing policymakers and business partners with the tools to reach commercialization